 If you recently fueled your car, try to remember if you accidentally overfilled or spilled any gas on your clothes or the exterior of your car.
 If so, this could be why your car smells like gas.
 But don’t worry, this happens to all of us, including me.

-The fumes will dissipate over time, but you can speed up the process by washing your car or cleaning the area with soap and water.
+The fumes will however dissipate over time, but you can speed up the process by washing your car or cleaning the area with soap and water.
 If you spilled your clothes, then toss them in the washer as soon as possible.

 If you can’t remember spilling any gas, or if checking the exterior of your car doesn’t help, move on to the following reason.